 World Thrombosis Day is celebrated around the world on October 13th.
 Worldwide, diseases associated with thrombosis are the cause of one in four deaths.
-In the US alone, blood clots affect up to 900 people each year, and approximately 000 of them will die.
+In the US alone, blood clots affect up to 900 people each year, and approximately 300 of them will die.
 For example, it is worth remembering that the number of deaths from blood clots in a year exceeds the number of deaths from breast cancer, car accidents, and even AIDS in the same time period.

-- the first documented case of thrombosis was in 1271;
+- The first documented case of thrombosis was in 1271.

-- in 1628, a physician from England, William Harvey, introduced the first study of the circulation.
+- In 1628, a physician from England, William Harvey, introduced the first study of the circulation.

-How to celebrate
+How to take part

-When is World Thrombosis Day celebrated in 2022?
+When is World Thrombosis Day celebrated in 2023?

 World Thrombosis Day is observed on October 13 each year.